Samantha Liu

 Why would THIS city be a vampire’s dream?

 Anne Rice, a New Orleans native, chose to set her hit novel Interview with The Vampire in this vibrant city in the early 19th century.
-The gothic story follows Louis Pointe du Lac, the protagonist, through his journey of vampirism.
-Louis escapes to New Orleans with Lestat after their identity is revealed at the Pointe du Lac plantation.
+The gothic story follows Louis Pointe du Lac through his journey of vampirism.
+Louis escapes to New Orleans with Lestat after their identity is revealed.
 The city becomes their long-lasting home, where they house their ‘daughter’ Claudia and live as a family for around 65 years.
 We, the readers, gained insight into their safe haven wandering these streets.
 The ‘family’ resided in a home with a beautiful gallery, a prominent structure that we pass by daily.
 While Lestat chose NOLA for its practical advantages, Louis developed an emotional bond with the place he called home.
 So, I ask myself again, why choose New Orleans?

 This question echoed in my mind as I stepped foot into the smothering heat.
 I constantly found myself in a pool of my own sweat, seeking any form of air conditioning during our walks that seemed to last an eternity.
 This, most definitely, was not the breezy Grand Isle we had spent the last few days in.
 Yet, I find myself completely enamored with this city.
 The first night, our cohort journeyed down to the French Quarter for our first indulgence with jambalaya and gumbo.
 We walked aimlessly through the town for hours, witnessing the lively community present in the Quarter.
 From street marching bands, to perpetual jazz, to the sultry air thick with secrets, the Crescent City dances to a timeless rhythm.
 This singular night shifted my entire perspective: New Orleans is where a vampire’s soul is most alive.